guillaume-kotulski/docs/docs/Orda/overview.md

 Relations are transparently included in the concept, in combination with lazy loading, to remove all the typical hassles of data selection or transfer from the developer.

-With ORDA, data is accessed through an abstraction layer, the **datastore**.
+With ORDA, data is accessed through an abstraction layer, the [datastore](datastores.md).
 A datastore is an object that provides an interface to the database model and data through objects.
-For example, a table is mapped to a dataclass object, a field is an attribute of a dataclass, and records are entities.
+For example, a table is mapped to a [dataclass](dataclasses.md) object, a field is an attribute of a dataclass, and records are entities.

 ## Why use ORDA?